FrostSource/resin_watch/workshop_description.md

 The main center screen will light up with a directional indicator when resin is nearby and will point to the nearest piece.
 The counter at the top of the watch displays how much resin is left in the map.

+When resin is far enough above or below the watch, a level indicator at the corner of the watch will light up with an arrow to let you know it might be on a floor you haven't reached yet.

 As you explore the map your resin watch will beep and vibrate your controller whenever a new piece of resin is nearby to notify you.

 [h2]Console Commands[/h2]